-The civil election observation campaign "Human Rights Defenders for Free Elections" is a non-partisan joint initiative of the Human Rights Center "Viasna" and the Belarusian Helsinki Committee, in partnership with the Belarusian Language Society.
+The civil election observation campaign "Human Rights Defenders for Free Elections" is a nonpartisan joint initiative of the Human Rights Center "Viasna" and the Belarusian Helsinki Committee, in partnership with the Belarusian Language Society.

-The goal of "Human Rights Defenders for Free Elections" is to observe the elections, assess the electoral process in terms of its compliance with Belarusian electoral legislation and international standards for free and democratic elections, and to inform the Belarusian public, government agencies and the international community about the results of observation.
+The goal of "Human Rights Defenders for Free Elections" is to observe the elections, assess the electoral process in terms of its compliance with Belarusian electoral legislation and international standards for free and democratic elections, to inform the Belarusian public, government agencies and the international community about the results of observation and to prepare recommendations and proposals for improving the electoral legislation and the practice of its application.

 Since the first day of the election, 52 long-term observers were involved in the campaign.
-The observers were deployed to cover more than 70% of the country's voters.
+As a result, the observers were deployed to cover more than 70% of the country's voters.
 The results of the processing of weekly reports submitted by the observers were disseminated through weekly and milestone reports on every electoral phase.

 During early voting and on Election Day, August 9, 798 short-term observers were accredited at polling stations throughout the country.
-However, after on July 22 the CEC imposed restrictions on the number of PEC observers, most accredited observers were unable to observe all stages of voting and counting.
+However, after on July 22 the CEC imposed restrictions on the number of PEC observers and the quotas were filled by observers from pro-government organizations and parties, the overwhelming majority of accredited observers were unable to observe all stages of voting and counting.